-Please Note: Online courses taken in successive eight-week sessions are not allowed without an accompanying hybrid class.
+Please Note: Only one online class is allowed per semester.
+A semester is two successive 8-week sessions.
+Online courses taken in successive eight-week sessions are not allowed.

-International students on F-1 Student Visas are expected to abide by the University attendance policy, have no unexcused absences and meet the University's Satisfactory Academic Progress (SAP) standards.
+International students on F-1 Student Visas are expected to abide by the University attendance policies, have no unexcused absences and meet the University's Satisfactory Academic Progress (SAP) standards.
 International students on F-1 Student Visas who have any unexcused absences may lose their eligibility for Curricular Practical Training (CPT).
 Those students who do not maintain appropriate attendance and SAP statuses will be reported to the Department of Homeland Security (DHS).